nikolai3d/fringematrix5/deploy/README.md

 ## Deploying to a DigitalOcean Droplet

 This folder contains everything you need to deploy the app to a regular Ubuntu Droplet without using GitHub deploys.
-You will upload only the runtime bits (server, built client, data, and images) from your local machine over SSH.
+You will upload only the runtime bits (backend in `server/`, built client, data, and images) from your local machine over SSH.

 ### What you get here
 - `deploy.ps1`: PowerShell script you run on your Windows PC to build locally and deploy over SSH/SCP.